 Image Credit: BBC Science Focus Magazine

-One of my primary science interests in astronomy is kilonova: the optical counterpart of the gravitational wave merger events.
+One of my primary science interests in astronomy is kilonovae: the optical counterparts of gravitational wave merger events.
 When compact objects merge, they produce detectable gravitational waves.
 If one of the objects is a neutron star, it also produces electromagnetic emission.
 With the help of this EM emission, especially the optical counterpart kilonova, I am trying to answer the long-standing mystery of the origin of heavy elements in the Universe.

 Image Credit: NASA.

 Since my first year of PhD, I have been a part of the core team of GROWTH-India.
 During my second year, I worked on the data reduction pipeline of this telescope.
-In parallel, I was leading the student team that automated the operations of the telescope.
-GIT is now a fully robotic telescope, all thanks to the hard-working team of students and very helpful mentors in the form of Prof. Varun Bhalerao and Prof. G.C.
+In parallel, I led the student team that automated the telescope's operations.
+GIT is now a fully robotic telescope, thanks to the hard-working team of students and the very helpful mentors, Prof. Varun Bhalerao and Prof. G.C.
 Anupama.
 Please find detailed work on GIT automation and regular operations here.

 Image Credit: Subham Srivastava